phu0ngng/nccl/docs/userguide/source/env.rst

 Defines the InfiniBand traffic class for control messages.
 Control messages are short RDMA write operations which control credit return, contrary to other RDMA operations transmitting large segments of data.
-This setting allows to have those messages use a high priority, low-latency traffic class and avoid being delayed by the rest of the traffic.
+This setting allows those messages to use a high priority, low-latency traffic class and avoid being delayed by the rest of the traffic.

 Values accepted